MiguelYann/springGuru/README.md

 # SpringGuru
-Repository to master core concepts of SpringBoot and Sprig JPA
+Repository to master core concepts of SpringBoot and Spring JPA

 ## How to start project
  This project is an experimental project with a lot of things.
 His purpose it is not for openSource,